ht93/ht93.github.io/_posts/2017-8-1-Spectral-Graph-Convolutions-For-Population-based-Disease-Prediction.md

 * **Adjacency matrix (edge and weight)**:
   * $$Sim(S_v,S_w)$$ is the correlation distance between the subjects’ rs-fMRI connectivity networks after feature selection.
   * $$H=2$$ non-imaging measures: subject's gender and acquisition site
-* **Result**: We show how integrating acquisition information allows to outperform the current state of the art on the whole dataset with a global accuracy of 69.5%.

 #### Alzheimer's Disease Neuroimaging Initiative (ADNI)
 * **Task**: predict whether an MCI patient will convert to AD.